Watch our Aviation program overview

 Can I apply to an aviation program at Waterloo if I already have flight training?

-As long as you have not progressed past a Private Pilot Licence (PPL) you are admissible to the Geography and Aviation and Science and Aviation programs.
-If you have more than a Private Pilot Licence, then you are too advanced to enter these programs.
+As long as you have not progressed past a Private Pilot License (PPL) you are admissible to the Geography and Aviation and Science and Aviation programs.

 The flight training takes place at the WWFC.
 It’s located at the Region of Waterloo International Airport (YKF) and has grown to be one of the top flight schools in Canada, with training recognized by Transport Canada.